teleprint-me/agent/README.md

 - writes weights to a user-specified directory
 - exposes a simple CLI for inspecting and downloading models

-No more digging through obscure HF cache directories.
+No more digging through obscure cache directories.

 Help: